To detect memory loss early:

 Detecting and treating memory loss early will directly and positively influence the quality of life of your patient.

 Indeed, the 1999 Surgeon General Report discusses the “…pronounced clinical advantages of early detection” of memory-loss.
 MARS Memory-Health Network specializes in working with physicians to identify and diagnose early stage memory loss.
-Follow this link for a more detailed discussion of early detection.

 Accurate differential diagnosis is a critical element for successful treatment.